 Sporting spent the next decade in La Segunda and El Molinón had a few superficial upgrades to the floodlights and the roofs of the south stand and the Nueva Tribuna were reclad, but the stadium still looked awkward and out of place.
 So did Sporting until they finally got their act together in the 2007-08 season and won promotion back to the top flight.
 It was then that the club and the municipality got their heads together to redevelop the stadium.
 The main change was the demolition of the north stand and the building of new Fondo Norte, which features two tiers and a narrow gallery level high in the vaults of the roof.
 The main west stand received a new roof and changing rooms.
 The refurbishment also saw the building of improved media facilities, new seats were installed throughout and the exterior of the stadium was clad to give it a modern, clean look.
 With a new capacity of 30,000 El Molinón now looks like a million dollars, or should we say 23 million euros, with the cost of the re-fit being met by the municipality and private investors.

 The stadium is no longer an ugly duckling and whilst it might not be quite a white swan, it is a huge improvement on the concrete municipal monstrosity that sprung up in the early 1980s.
 Sporting acquitted itself reasonably well on their return to the top division, with three mid-table finishes, but a long struggle during the 2011-12 season ultimately ended in relegation and Sporting and El Molinón dropped back to the second tier sooner than one had expected.
-Sporting returned to La Primera in 2014, but one can’t help thinking that the fair folk of Gijon are still as far away from that coveted first trophy as ever.
+Sporting returned to La Primera in 2015, but after two seasons returned to La Sgunda.
+One can’t help thinking that the fair folk of Gijón are still as far away from that coveted first trophy as ever.
 Still, the Sportinguistas will continue to believe.